Radha Rani Temple: Architecture

-Shreeji Temple, with its arches, pillars and red sandstone, looks like a structure dating back to the Mughal era.
+Shreeji Temple, with its arches, pillars and red sandstone, appears to be a structure dating back to the Mughal era.
 This popular temple in Barsana is a classic example of the Rajput architecture prevailing during that time.
-The temple looks like a magnificent palace which is made up of red sandstone and adorned with intricate hand carvings, beautiful arches, domes and exquisite paintings on its inner walls and ceilings.
+The temple is made up of red sandstone and adorned with intricate hand carvings, arches, domes and paintings on its inner walls and ceilings.
 Red and white stones have been used for the construction of the temple, which are considered to symbolize the love of Radha and Krishna.

 There are more than 200 stairs which leads to the main temple from ground.
 At the foot of the steps that lead to this temple is the palace of Vrishabhanu Maharaj where there are idols of Vrishabhanu Maharaj, Kirtida, Shridama (Sibling of Radha) and Shri Radhika.
 Near this palace is the temple of Brahma.
 Also, close by, there is Ashtasakhi temple where Radha along with her principal sakhis (friends) are worshiped.
 As the temple is on the peak of hill, the whole Barsana can be seen from the temple's premises.